Bit-Nation/pangea-developer-documentation/docs/hands_on.md

 ### Setup
-You need three things:

-__Pangea CLI__

-The [Pangea CLI](https://github.com/Bit-Nation/pangea-cli) is used to interact between your mobile device and your computer.

-__DApp Template__

-The [DApp Template](https://github.com/Bit-Nation/dapp-template) should be the base of every new project.

-### Quick start

-1. Get the latest DApp template from [here](https://github.com/Bit-Nation/dapp-template/releases)
-2. Get the pangea cli
-3. Get the pangea app
-4. Go to the setting screen after setting up an account
-5. Use "connect to host" in order to connect to your local computer
+In order to start developing you need the [pangea cli](https://github.com/Bit-Nation/pangea-cli) and the [DApp template](https://github.com/Bit-Nation/dapp-template/releases).
+The pangea cli will help you with development and the DApp template is a common base developed by bitnation to make DApp development easy.
+We advise new devs to use the DApp template.
+You can install the pangea cli via npm and the DApp template should be downloaded from the release page.